23rd Aug, 2019

 Want to bail out of such loss-making proposition but don’t know how?
 Let’s delve into the answers, together.

-The Lead Game – What’s Good and What’s Bad
+The Lead Generation Game – What’s Good and What’s Bad

-The data accrued based on the conversation (and other explicit data) as well as the backend research (implicit data) can give an understandable idea of whether that lead is good or bad.
+The sales data accrued based on the conversation (and other explicit data) as well as the backend research (implicit data) can give an understandable idea of whether that sales lead is good or bad.

 To be able to have positive results at this stage, you need to have the most updated database.